Morsmalleo/AhMyth/README.md

 Notes
 =====
+Attention everyone!

-Attention everyone, don't ever think to lack activity on the repository, that the project AhMyth is dead, because IT IS NOT!
+Don't ever think that because of a lack activity on the repository, that the AhMyth project is dead, because IT IS NOT!
-I will finish this project if it kills me!
-My team and I, we will stabilise it, we will upgrade it, and we will give the glory it deserves.
+I assure everyone that I will finish this project if it kills me!
+My team and I, we will stabilise it, we will upgrade it, and we will give it the glory it deserves.

-If you don't see much activity on the repository that's because we are busy working on the project, simple.
+If you don't see much activity on the repository that's because we are busy working on AhMyth.
+#
 Screenshots
 ===========
 Coming Soon.